-Congress returns to one big spending mess
+Clock ticking toward shutdown as Congress returns

 Democrats meanwhile are arguing that with a bipartisan immigration deal finished, Republicans should at the very least put it on the floor to avoid a shut down.

 "Nobody wins a government shutdown battle but I do know one thing: If it happens it will be because a bipartisan compromise was rejected by Republicans," Sen. Brian Schatz, a Democrat from Hawaii tweeted over the weekend.
-"Anyone who says they want to avoid a shutdown should be asking for a vote on that compromise legislation."
+"Anyone who says they want to avoid a shutdown shold be asking for a vote on that compromise legislation."

 On Capitol Hill, Republicans and Democrats have been in spending standoffs before.